 Office buildings are usually the most sought after when they are up for sale, they are also usually the most expensive.
 Most office buildings are located in urban business districts, which makes them prime locations, which is why they are so expensive.
 The further your property is from the commercial business district, the further down the prices go.

-Medical facilities include GP doctor surgeries, hospitals (with large staffs and 24 hour, round the clock care), surgical centres, urgent care clinics (walk ins) and nursing homes (long term accommodations).
+Medical facilities include dental practices, GP doctor surgeries, hospitals (with large staffs and 24 hour, round the clock care), surgical centres, urgent care clinics (walk ins) and nursing homes (long term accommodations).